Scotoseesaw model implied by dark right-handed neutrinos

 \subsection{Majorana dark matter}

-Assuming $\nu_{3R}$ to be the lightest of dark fields, it is absolutely stabilized by the residual dark parity $P_D$ responsible for dark matter.
-In the early universe, $\nu_{3R}$'s potentially annihilate to pair of $Z'$---given that $Z'$ is lighter than $\nu_{3R}$---via $t,u$-channel diagrams as well as to usual fermions ($ff^c$) via $s$-channel $H_{1,2}$ portals due to a mixing between the standard model Higgs field ($H$) and new Higgs field ($\phi$).
-The usual Higgs $H_1$ portal negligibly contributes to the relic density since $\nu_{3R}$ is heavy at TeV, necessarily set by $H_2$ resonance.
-Also, the annihilation to $Z'$ by $t,u$-channels is suppressed similarly to the $H_1$ portal, not significantly compared to $H_2$ portal (cf. \cite{dpsearch}).
-That said, the $\nu_{3R}$ annihilation that sets the relic density is governed by $H_2$ as described by the Feynman diagram in Fig. \ref{fig2}.
-Although the $H_1$ portal does not contributes to the relic density, it would set the spin-independent (SI) cross-section presenting scattering of $\nu_{3R}$ with nuclei in direct detection experiment as determined by the Feynman diagram in Fig. \ref{fig3}.
-This is because the $H_2$ contribution to the effective interaction $(\bar{\nu}^c_{3R}\nu_{3R})(\bar{q}q)$ is suppressed by $m^2_{H_1}/m^2_{H_2}\ll 1$ as compared to that of $H_1$.
+Assuming $\nu_{3R}$ to be the lightest of the dark fields, it is absolutely stabilized by the residual dark parity $P_D$ responsible for dark matter.
+In the early universe, $\nu_{3R}$'s potentially annihilate to a pair of $Z'$---given that $Z'$ is lighter than $\nu_{3R}$---via $t,u$-channel diagrams as well as to usual fermions ($ff^c$) and gauge/Higgs bosons ($W^-W^+$, $ZZ$, and $H_{1,2}H_{1,2}$) via $s$-channel $H_{1,2}$ portals, mostly due to a mixing between the standard model Higgs field ($H$) and new Higgs field ($\phi$), and/or via $t,u$-channel diagrams mediated by appropriate dark fields.\footnote{Notice that the dark matter annihilation to $H_1 H_1$ will be insignificant if the $H,\phi$ coupling (i.e., $\la_3$) is not large, while the dark matter annihilation to $H_2 H_2$ will be kinematically suppressed if $H_2$ is heavier than the dark matter, which must be taken into account in this work.} The usual Higgs $H_1$ portal negligibly contributes to the relic density since $\nu_{3R}$ is heavy at TeV, necessarily set by $H_2$ resonance.
+Also, the annihilation to $Z'$ by $t,u$-channels is suppressed similarly to the $H_1$ portal, and not significantly compared to the $H_2$ portal (cf. \cite{dpsearch}).
+That said, the $\nu_{3R}$ annihilation that sets the relic density is governed by the $H_2$ portal, as described by the Feynman diagrams in Fig.~\ref{fig2}.
+Here, for the verification of the $H_1$ contribution, those diagrams with the $H_1$ portal are also included, whereas the annihilation to $Z'$ is neglected by assuming $m_{Z'}>M_3$.
+Similarly, the nonresonant annihilations to leptons and Higgs fields via $t,u$-channel dark-field exchanges are small but are included in Fig.~\ref{fig2} for convenience in the comparison.
+Although the $H_1$ portal does not contribute to the relic density, it would set the spin-independent (SI) cross section, presenting scattering of $\nu_{3R}$ with nuclei in the direct detection experiment, as determined by the Feynman diagram in Fig. \ref{fig3}.
+This is because the $H_2$ contribution to the effective interaction $(\bar{\nu}^c_{3R}\nu_{3R})(\bar{q}q)$ is suppressed by $m^2_{H_1}/m^2_{H_2}\ll 1$, as compared to that of $H_1$.